kubedl-io/kubedl/docs/proposals/en/data-cache.md

 Add a new feature, data cache, which will:
 1. Add an data cache field to the job manifest of KubeDL, which will be provided to the user to specify the parameters for the data cache that they will use to flexibly configure how their data will be cached.
 The parameters will be discussed below.
-2. Add a handler which primary purpose is to parse parameters about the data cache in user-submitted jobs and provide default values for some optional fields.
+2. Add a Controller which primary purpose is to parse parameters about the data cache in user-submitted jobs and provide default values for some optional fields.
 3. Add a checker that checks to see if available fluids are deployed within the cluster and, if not, prompts the user that data cache is not available.
 4. Add a client that interacts with the api server.
 After the parameters related to the data cache are resolved, the parameters are submitted to the fluid in the cluster through the api server and the dataset and create the dataset and cache runtime (usually alluxio runtime), which are apis provided by the fluid.
 5. Add a watch feature that will use client to monitor if a new pv&pvc pair are created in the cluster (if dataset and runtime are successfully created, fluid will bind them and create a pair of pv and pvc).